 PEH 211.
-HISTORY/FOUNDATIONS OF PHYSICAL EDUCATION, HEALTH AND SPORT
+HISTORY/FOUNDATIONS OF PHYSICAL EDUCATION, HEALTH AND SPORT 4 sh

-An introduction to the philosophical, psychological and sociological foundations and history of Physical Education, Health and Sport.
-Current issues and trends are examined including the economic impact of physical activity on society.
+An introduction to the foundations and history of physical education, health and sport.
+The development and components of the field of kinesiology are explored including current trends in physical activity.
 Offered spring.